2008 Haltemprice and Howden by-election

 The 2008 Haltemprice and Howden by-election was a by-election held in the United Kingdom on 10 July 2008 to elect a new Member of Parliament (MP) for constituency of Haltemprice and Howden.
 The by-election was triggered by the surprise and controversial resignation from the House of Commons of the sitting MP David Davis on 12 June 2008.
 Davis's stated intention was to spark a wider public debate on the perceived erosion of civil liberties in the UK by re-contesting his seat on this single issue platform, launched as the David Davis for Freedom campaign.
 The two other main political parties, Labour and the Liberal Democrats, declined to field candidates; the Liberal Democrats as they supported Davis in this issue and Labour as they considered the election a "political stunt".

 Davis was subsequently re-elected to his seat as a Conservative with 72% of the vote.
 He received 17,113 votes, with the closest challenge coming from the Green Party and English Democrats with 1,758 and 1,714 votes respectively.
 All other candidates lost their deposit due to polling less than 5% of the vote.
 Due to the unusual circumstances, the election broke several records, including the most candidates running in a UK parliamentary by-election – 26, the largest number of independents, the largest number of people losing their deposits and the best by-election, until then, for the Green Party and English Democrats.

 While single issue by-elections such as this one were not unprecedented, they were rare in modern political times.
 Under election law, other candidates were free to stand on their chosen manifesto and not necessarily obliged to oppose or support Davis.
 Davis's use of a by-election in this way attracted both praise and criticism from politicians, the public and the media, with The Sun newspaper initially considering fielding a candidate to oppose Davis in support of anti-terrorism legislation.
-The Labour Party's non-participation stance attracted specific criticism as appearing to be afraid to debate, following recent poor election results and a record low opinion poll result; while Davis attracted criticism as being vain, wasting public money, as well as for contesting the issue in his safe seat.
+The Labour Party's non-participation stance attracted criticism as appearing to be afraid to debate, following recent poor election results and a record low opinion poll result; while Davis attracted criticism as being vain, wasting public money, as well as for contesting the issue in his safe seat.

 Background

 Constituency

 The UK Parliament constituency of Haltemprice and Howden is located in the East Riding of Yorkshire, which is in the Yorkshire and the Humber region of England.
 The seat is split evenly between residential and rural areas.
-The constituency covers a large, wide area that stretches from the border of Kingston Upon Hull in the east to the market town of Howden in the west and northwards to the village of Holme-on-Spalding-Moor near York.
+The constituency covers a large, wide area that stretches from the border of Kingston upon Hull in the east to the market town of Howden in the west and northwards to the village of Holme-on-Spalding-Moor near York.
 Most of the population is centred in the villages of Willerby, Kirk Ella, Anlaby and Cottingham, which were part of the former district of Haltemprice.